 My Rating: 4/5

 A lot of the trust issues here revolve around Alice, as the Spook still doesn’t really trust her, but Thomas is always pulling away from his master towards Alice.
 This can get irritating at times, as Thomas doesn’t seem to be able to see the bigger picture.

-The plot itself is a little all over the place, but I still thought it was great.
+The plot for The Spook’s Secret itself is a little all over the place, but I still thought it was great.
 There are two main threats to overcome, but of course only one of them is the primary threat of the book.

 Again, it is hinted that the Dark is growing in power, and soon there will be even more difficult issues in The County for Thomas and the Spook to deal with.